Undline/ForestFox/readme.md

 - **Poll** -> This widget allows users to vote on a particular item.
 Inside UndChain you can have the option of classifying which type of user can participate within the poll in order to decrease false feedback.
 These polls are also have an expiration; when the polls close only the results are shown.

+- **Timeline** -> This element creates a time line where you can add events that will show as a horizontal bar chart on screen.
+Time lines will have markers to indicate length and may have images within them per the GSS file.
+There is also options to add multiple lines down.

+- **Graph** -> This element is used to represent a graph widget on screen.
+Graphs that are currently included are line, chart, pie and fill.
+Probably add node graphs to this list so you can show relationships between objects.

+- **Table** -> This is meant to create a table of any size on the screen (if the columns and rows are too large than scroll bars will appear).
+This will use letters for columns and numbers for rows.
+This should make viewing databases easier as well as source data inside M3L files.

+- **Canvas** -> This is a element that allows a user to create any graphics or drawings on screen and allows the user to scroll on both directions.
+Use this for things like sketches and markups.
+You can also add grid lines that allow shapes to snap in place.

 - **Reaction** -> This sub-widget provides the ability to react to other widgets; for example reacting to a chat bubble.

+- **Title_bar** -> Is used in application mode so that you can customize what you would like the application bar to have.
+Some of those items include, search, settings, menu options (like File, Edit etc.).

+- **Top_Bar** -> This is meant to give an extended tool set to the user.
+Think something like the ribbon menu you see in applications such as office.
+A top bar can have a tools and sub-tools (listed as text, icons or both) just be aware that if the view area that the application is running on isn't wide enough some tools can be cut off.

+- **Tabs** -> Tabs is meant to create tabs in a document so that you can quickly switch between page views within your application.
+Inside tabs you can have a title or you can have a editable text bar and close.

+- **Vertical_Tabs** -> This is just like tabs, but instead of having the tabs side by side, they are stacked in a column. *Need a better name for this one*

+- **Chat** -> This widget creates a chat like environment.
+You can select if it's group chat or point to point.
+This has the option of allowing items such as GIFs as well as custom emotes depending on the provider.

+- **Cards** -> This element is for creating a card UI element.
+Cards may consist of a title, sub-title, image, button and a accent color (please note that the accent color can be ignored by a GSS file).
+Cards can also have 'backs'?

+- **Poster** -> This element is just like a card except it's larger on screen.
+It has the exact same attributes.
+The advantage to using a poster is that you have more area to write text and the image can be slightly larger.

+- **Wiki** ->

 - **Comment** ->